mikechambers/darci/README.md

 Future features being considered:

+-   Add support for mobile (works not but isn't formatted well)
 -   Stream overlays to show realtime PVP stats on Stream
 -   View detailed stats per map
 -   Ability to search by weapon usage and medals